zulip/zulip/docs/code-style.md

 -   Don't put a shebang line on a Python file unless it's meaningful to run it as a script.
 (Some libraries can also be run as scripts, e.g. to run a test suite.)
--   Scripts should be executed directly (`./script.py`), so that the interpreter is implicitly found from the shebang line, rather than explicitly overridden (`python script.py`).
 -   Put all imports together at the top of the file, absent a compelling reason to do otherwise.
 -   Unpacking sequences doesn't require list brackets: